About the SUGS Program

-- Eligibility: Civil and Environmental Engineering undergraduate students who will be within 6 credit hours of graduation the term in which they start the SUGS program and have a cumulative GPA of at least 3.5 may apply.
+- Eligibility: Civil and Environmental Engineering undergraduate students who will be within 6 credit hours of graduation the term in which they start the SUGS program may apply.
+Additional SUGS admission requirements are set by Rackham.

 - Students earning dual bachelor’s degrees are NOT eligible for SUGS.

 - Applicants submit the Rackham application (for students who have never enrolled in Rackham), the application fee, required credentials and SUGS Election Form.